On the viability of $f(Q)$ gravity models: Abstract

 \section{Abstract}

-The energy conservation is investigated for the symmetric teleparallel theories.
 In general relativity, the contracted Bianchi identity makes the field equation compatible with the energy conservation, likewise in $f(R)$ theories of gravity.
-We show that this classical phenomena is not trivially guaranteed in the symmetric teleparallel theories, and rather generally model specific.
-Naturally, this can be scoped as a viability check for the gravity models.
-Our analysis ranges from the action principle of the modified $f(Q)$ theories to its two independent field equations and the energy conservation requirements including several physically motivated examples.
+We show that this classical phenomenon is not guaranteed in the symmetric teleparallel theory, and rather generally $f(Q)$ model specific.
+We further prove that the energy conservation criterion is equivalent to the affine connection's field equation of $f(Q)$ theory, and except the $f(Q)=\alpha Q+\beta$ model, the non-linear $f(Q)$ models do not satisfy the energy conservation or, equivalently the second field equation in every spacetime geometry; unless $Q$ itself is a constant.
+So the problem is deep-rooted in the theory, several physically motivated examples are provided in the support.